arpa2/csrp/USAGE.md

 `CKA_CLASS` set to `CKO_PUBLIC_KEY` while the private key has it set to `CKO_PRIVATE_KEY`.

-Note how the username never comes into play for there functions.
+Note how the username never comes into play for these functions.
 You are advised to setup `CKA_LABEL` and/or `CKA_ID` to hold this information, with or without additional information that you can use (such as an indication of the hash algorithm used).
 Precisely how the username is encoded in terms